Islam in Malaysia: Influences of Zheng He's voyages

 Zheng He, a 14th and 15th century Chinese explorer, is credited to have settled Chinese Muslim communities in Palembang and along the shores of Java, the Malay Peninsula, and the Philippines.
 These Muslims allegedly followed the Hanafi school in the Chinese language.
 This Chinese Muslim community was led by Yan Ying Yu, who urged his followers to assimilate and take local names.

 Background

-List of Islamic denominations of which Shafi'i Sunni is the most common in Malaysia.